connervieira/Predator/CONFIGURATION.md

 ## Dash-cam Mode Configuration

 - `capture` contains settings related to the capturing of dashcam video.
     - `provider` determines which video back-end Predator will use.
-This can only be set to "ffmpeg" or "opencv".
+This can only be set to `"ffmpeg"` or `"opencv"`.
     - `opencv` contains settings that control how the OpenCV back-end records video.
 These settings are only considered when the `provider` value is set to "opencv".
         - `resolution` sets the resolution of the video.
             - `width` sets the width of the video, measured in pixels.